Vegan Roasted Garlic Spread

 Roasted garlic is great in soups, dips, and many other dishes.
 It sounds mysterious until you make it for yourself and see how simple it really is.

-Start by peeling off the loose skin of each garlic head.
+STEP #1: Preheat the oven to 400°F. Peel off the loose skin of each garlic head.

-Place heads in a baking dish, add about 4 tablespoons of veggie broth to keep moist, and place lid on top.
-Another option is to simply wrap the garlic heads in parchment paper then an outer layer of foil instead of using a baking dish.
+Another option is to simply wrap the garlic heads in parchment paper and then an outer layer of foil instead of using a baking dish.
 This method keeps them quite moist.

-Bake in the oven for approximately 40-45 minutes, until cloves begin to pull away from the garlic skin.
+STEP #3: Bake in the oven for approximately 40-45 minutes, until cloves begin to pull away from the garlic skin.
+Remove from oven and allow to cool.

 Once the garlic is finished cooking and cooled, you can easily squeeze out the cloves by pressing upwards from the root.